scribear/whisper.cpp/README.md

 On a side note, `SINGLE_FILE` option makes emscripten embed the `.wasm` file into the `.js` file as a blob, which also helps dealing with webpack.

-## Building WASM whisper for ScribeAR
+## Building WASM Whisper for ScribeAR

 You will need to first [download and install](https://emscripten.org/docs/getting_started/downloads.html) emscripten.
 You will also need cmake.

+This instance of Whisper is built from source code in `/examples/whisper.wasm`.
 Go into `whisper.cpp/` and do:
 ```
 mkdir build & cd build
 emcmake cmake ..